12:30-13:45pm, 110 MLH

 Students with disabilities: I would like to hear from anyone who has a disability which may require seating modifications or testing accommodations or accommodations of other class requirements, so that appropriate arrangements may be made.
 Please contact me during my office hours.

-Academic Dishonesty: Academic dishonesty will not be tolerated.
+Academic Integrity: Academic dishonesty will not be tolerated.
 Under no circumstances should you pass off someone else's work as your own.
 This also applies to code or other material that you might find on the internet.
 Note that we will routinely use available software systems for detecting software plagiarism, to test any suspicions we might have.
-If you are unclear about what constitutes academic dishonesty contact your professor or consult the policy in the CLAS Bulletin (online version).
+If you are unclear about what constitutes academic integrity contact your advisor or consult the policy in the CLAS Bulletin (online version).
 We do want students to talk to each other about concepts and ideas that relate to the class.
 However, it is important to ensure that these discussions do not lead to the actual exchange of written material.

 Student Complaints: If you have any complaints or concerns about how the course is being conducted by me or by the TA please feel free to talk to me.
 You are also welcome to get in touch the Computer Science department chair, Prof. Alberto Segre (firstname.lastname@example.org, 14 McLean Hall).
 Consult the college policy on Student Complaints Concerning Faculty Actions (online version) for more information.